whisthq/technical-interviews/hashtable/README.md

 ## Technical Details

 You have 120 minutes to complete this assignment.
 This challenge has three milestones.
 The first is to implement a basic hash table.
 It is basic in the sense that it does not need to adaptively resize to the number of elements in the hashtable.
 The second is to extend this implementation to support resizing using a simple method.
-The third is to design and, time permitting, to implement a better dynamically sized hash table.
-Please commit at minimum at the end of each milestone with a clear commit message.
+Please commit at minimum at the end of each milestone with a clear commit message such as "Milestone #X Complete".
 You are encouraged to commit more often, but do not have to.
+Write your solutions as if it would be the final code that would occur in a production setting.
+Proper organization, proper comments and explanations, etc.

 To keep things a little simpler, both the keys and the values of the hashtable are standard C99 `int`.